BYUHPC/sci-comp-course/readings/openmp.md

 }
 ```

 If a compiler doesn't understand OpenMP's special comments, then this code will still compile and will run on a single thread.
 If it does understand OpenMP, then where the OMP parallel directive is, this will spawn threads for the next block.
+This allows serial and parallel code to be generated from the same program with with very little effort.